See You at Todd’s Show

 As an event name, the Tsawwassen Classic and Vintage Swap Meet & Show ‘n’ Shine is a mouthful to spit out.
 Local riders don’t even try, not when there are numerous other perfectly good and recognizable names: the Classic Bike Show, the Show in Tsawwassen, or even Todd’s show.
 As in, “Are you going to Todd’s show next week?”
 Everyone knows Todd, and Todd knows everyone.
 He stops to talk to any and all, though he has precious little time on his hands as the show heats up and he’s called upon to scramble from one end of the hockey arena floor (where the general swap meet area is positioned) to the curling rink where there are still more swap meet tables, as well as the show ’n’ shine section where there are entrants in 10 different classes.
 The curling arena floor also hosts the Feature Bike Display where the “theme” bikes are parked.
 The show always has a theme; it will always have a theme.
 This year the theme was servi-cars, but it might easily have been Indian, Triton or Vincent or any of the dozens of other marques from previous years.
 The diversity and the excellence of the ancient motorcycles brought here is always a thing of wonder.
 I’m pleased to see a 3.5-hp Humber with carbide lamp parked alongside a 1914 Harley Twin, also equipped with carbide lamp.
 I really like the carbide lamps.
 I’ve always liked carbide lamps.
 I will always like them.

-by John Campbell Canadian Biker #293
+Story and photos by John Campbell Canadian Biker Issue #293